 *This is a collaborative post with e-visa

 Canada is a country close to my heart.
 13 years ago my older sister moved over to Toronto for work and she has lived in Canada ever since.
 With her job, she does a fair bit of travelling around the world and has seen countries such as Australia, Norway, Spain, and Chile, as well as quite a few US states.
 Before we had the girls my husband and I went over to visit her.
-It’s a beautiful country and there are many must see places to visit in Canada, some of these I’m going to share with you now.
+It’s a beautiful country and there are many must-see places to visit in Canada, some of these I’m going to share with you now.
 A few of them we visited while we were out there and some are on the bucket list.
+If you’re planning to visit, definitely consider these locations for some of your Canada tours.

 Visiting Canada – Do I need an eTA?